DO YOUR LAWMAKERS SUPPORT YET?

 TIPS FOR CONTACTING YOUR MEMBERS OF CONGRESS: If your Congress member has not yet voiced their support, please ask him or her to speak out soon.
 This proposal is under review by the Postmaster General.
 Below are suggested steps on how to do it.

-- Please call their Washington, DC office (preferred), and/or email their office.
+- Please call their Washington, DC office (preferred), visit, and/or email their office.
+Sometimes it’s most powerful to visit your local office in person and make your case.

 - Tell them your name and explain that you live and vote in their district/state.